yxlin/yxlin.github.io/_docs/basics/leastsq.md

 ## Responses, Choices, and Accuracy
-In a typical psychological task, a participant responds usually by entering her response via a computer keyboard, for example, "z" for option 1, and "/" for option 2.
-This action is usually recorded, namely either "z" or "/", for every trial.
-The researcher can then later know which option a participant has chosen in a trial.
-This is the researcher infers what a participant thought by asking her to report via a computer keyboard. (other oft-used methods have right-left mouse clicks, touching different screen location, attaching sensors onto participants' hands or fingers)
+In a typical psychological task, participants respond usually by entering their response via pressing some keys on a computer keyboard.
+For example, pressing "z" for option 1, and "/" for option 2.
+This action is recorded, in every trial.
+Researchers can then later infer which option participants have chosen in every single trial.

-One must note that a participant may decide to indicate she thinks a stimulus belongs to option 1, but in reality, the stimulus could belong to option 2.
+Note that participants may commit to choose option 1, (optio 2); however, a stimulus could belong to option 2.
 This is an outcome of mismatch.
 This brings us to the idea of matching responses to stimuli.

 In other words, a response, in a binary task, could result in two different outcomes, correct or incorrect.
 For example in a two-choice lexical